Office of the Provost

 - been teaching (and not on another kind of leave) the year before the Fellowship.

-An application for the Fellowship is submitted to the President, the Provost, and the Faculty Development and Scholarship Committee (eight copies to the Provost’s office) and must include:
+An application for the Fellowship should be submitted electronically to the current chair of the Faculty Development and Scholarship Committee who will forward the application to the Provost's Office.
+An application must include:

 - A two to four page narrative statement describing the proposed project and plans for making the results known via publication, performance, or exhibition.